Skip to content

 What is the premium to be charged?

-Given the increase in LTV, the risk has changed and there will be a premium charged.
+Given the increase in LTV, a premium will be charged.

 For portability with increase to loan amount, the following criteria must be met: